The Flash season 7: Writing

 The sixth season ended prematurely, with 19 episodes out of the scheduled 22 due to the COVID-19 pandemic.
 Showrunner Eric Wallace said the remaining three episodes, which had been written, would become the first three episodes of season seven.
 He conceded there may be a few small adjustments made based on how the pandemic would affect shooting, but said Eva McCulloch's story "is on a very specific trajectory that we want to honor and finish."
 Wallace continued that he thought having these three episodes start season seven was "making it stronger because it's forcing us to look at these two separate things – which is the end of Eva's story and the beginning of the next villain's story and how he relates to Barry and Iris —" and making a strong connection between them.
 While cast member Danielle Panabaker was initially written out of some episodes in the season to accommodate her maternity leave since she gave birth in April 2020, Wallace said there had been discussions about whether to write her back into them since the pandemic resulted in production delays, though he noted the rewriting process was "tricky".
 Like the sixth season, the seventh season would be divided into multiple "Graphic Novel" arcs, though Wallace said they were "not going to be broken up in the way I think folks expect."
 The "Graphic Novels" are known as the third and fourth graphic novels, continuing from season six.
 Wallace said all four would be connected as he was planning to tell "one big story" over season six and seven.
 "Reflections and Lies", the second "Graphic Novel" of season six, ends with the third episode of season seven.

 Regarding the character of Ralph Dibny / Elongated Man, given actor Hartley Sawyer's firing from the show, Wallace said they would be giving the character "a rest for while.
 But we will leave the door open" for a version of the character to appear again.
-Given Dibny's powers allow him to alter his appearance, Wallave stated that it created "a couple of ways" for Dibny to "still appear in at least one episode this season to wrap that storyline up, that gets us what we need and still allows fans to say goodbye to the character, at least for the indefinite future."
+Given Dibny's powers allow him to alter his appearance, Wallace stated that it created "a couple of ways" for Dibny to "still appear in at least one episode this season to wrap that storyline up, that gets us what we need and still allows fans to say goodbye to the character, at least for the indefinite future."
 Wallace also revealed they had a planned storyline for Dibny with another character that would have tied into the season's main villain.
 As a result, another character was utilized for that storyline and Wallace said "the storyline became so much stronger" because it became more of an emotional journey for them, going "somewhere that we never imagined they would until many seasons down the line".
 Despite setting up the relationship between Dibny and Sue Dearbon, Dearbon would still appear in the season, assisting Team Flash "in an unexpected way".
 Wallace later said that Joe West's storyline in the season would be "inspired by societal changes happening in today's world".